jsaltmd/School_District_Analysis/README.md

 ## Overview

 The Chief Data Scientist for the city school district named Maria had asked for help to analyze data on student funding and student standardized test scores.
 The initial tasks is to aggregate the data and showcase trends in school performance.
-This analysis will help the school board and superintendent in making decisions regarding the school budgets and prioreties.
+This analysis will help the school board and superintendent in making decisions regarding the school budgets and priorities.

 The second part of the project was to repeat the same school district analysis but removing some information from a specific school and grade because the data cannot be trusted.
 The result will then be described in this report showing how the changes affected the overall analysis.